Leg Extension Alternatives – Best Substitute Exercises

 While usually done as a part of a larger movement, like the snatch or the clean and jerk, the front squat can be done by itself to put higher stress on the anterior chain, the front of your body, instead of the anterior chain like a regular back squat.

-The result is a higher load on your quadriceps, who will have to provide most of the force for the movement, leaving the glutes and hamstrings as accessory muscles.
+The result is a higher load on your quadriceps, which will have to provide most of the force for the movement, leaving the glutes and hamstrings as accessory muscles.

 How to do a Front Squat